ghaerr/elks/elkscmd/ktcp/readme-ktcp-ne2k.txt

 You can also use an echo server on ELKS and access that with an echo client on the host or vice versa for testing.
 These programs are in the elkscmd/test/socket/echo directory.
-Use the echoserver_in.c and echoclient_in.c code.
+Use the echoserver.c and echoclient.c code.

-The other versions are for unix domain sockets on ELKS.
+You can also test the unix domain sockets on ELKS with these programs.
 If you enable unix domain sockets plus the ne2k driver the kernel will exceed 64k and cannot be compiled.
+To test the unix domain sockets, start both programs with the "-u" option.
+This is "echoserver -u &" and "echoclient -u".

-First copy echoclient_in to the host and compile it with gcc.
-Then start the server with "echoserver_in &" on ELKS.
-Check with "ps" it has been loaded successfully.
-If you then run echoclient_in on the host, you can enter something on the keyboard and that will be returned.
+First copy the echoclient to the host and compile it with gcc.
+Then start the server with "echoserver &" on ELKS.
+Check with "ps" if it has been loaded successfully.
+If you then run the echoclient on the host, you can enter something on the keyboard and that will be returned.
 Terminate the echoserver again with the kill command or loading Qemu again with new parameters may fail.